MEET

 in the developing world after agriculture.

-BGC can partner with agriculture programs to create sustainable ecosystems that offer multiple income streams and diversified entrepreneurship opportunities.
+BGC partners with agriculture programs to create sustainable ecosystems that offer multiple income streams and diversified entrepreneurship opportunities.

 Agriculture supplies food.